Cataclysm: Dark Days Ahead: Creatures

 There are a plethora of monsters and creatures found in the world.
 The wilderness contains many animals, ranging from small passive animals such as squirrels, rabbits, and rats, to large aggressive predators and sometimes hostile herbivores ranging from moose to wolves and bears.
 These animals can be hunted for their meat, fur, bones, and organs for cooking and sometimes chemistry.

 The main threat to the character's life are the zombies that roam mainly the cities and some areas within the wilderness.
 Zombies come in many shapes, abilities and sizes, and most (but not all of them) are infamous for their ability to revive after some time if they are not butchered or smashed to a pulp.
 In the early days since the Cataclysm, the player will encounter civilians who’s blob psychosis has rendered them unable to fight back against zombies, making them easy for zombies to kill, as well as feral humans, the remnants of the original rioters of the Cataclysm who are hostile to the player and are not attacked by zombies.
 Civilians may become feral or zombies, and most feral humans will eventually die out into extinction between one and two months, as they are unable to take care of themselves.

 The game also features a wide range of adversaries ranging from mutant humans and animals to aliens and interdimensional creatures, often inspired by the works of H. P. Lovecraft, Junji Ito and other popular horror and science fiction genres.

 As time passes, zombies and other creatures mutate into more powerful forms, progressively increasing difficulty.
 Mundane animals may be replaced with zombie or mutant versions, further reducing access to edible meat while making the world more hostile.

 Despite the increasing deadliness of zombies and monsters, unlike most other games, the number of zombies and monsters in a given area (not counting the overall infinite world) is limited, when the zombies and monsters of an area are dead and rendered unable to revive, they will no longer spawn in that area.

 Reception

 The game's reception by gaming websites was overwhelmingly positive.
-Rock, Paper, Shotgun named it number 39 of "The 50 Best Free Games on PC" in October 2016.
+Rock, Paper, Shotgun named it number 39 of "The 50 Best Free Games on PC" in October 2016, and again in 2023.
+Cataclysm: Dark Days Ahead was also ranked the second best open source video games by The Gamer.